 Applied behavior analysis (ABA) is an empirically developed assessment program for determining environmental variables which mediate behavior, and then developing a behavioral modification program to promote pro-social and encourage safe, non-injurious, behaviors.
-An individualized ABA treatment plan is developed using functional behavior analysis, by observing and measuring antecedents, behaviors, and consequences, and then creating interventions with a focus on environmental changes to promote more adaptive social behaviors.
+An ABA treatment plan is developed using some of the following strategies: a functional behavior analysis; observation and measuring antecedents, behaviors, and consequences; criterion referenced assessments (e.g., the verbal behavior of milestones assessment placement program; the activities of functional living skills (i.e., these examples are note intended to be exhaustive).
+These strategies are used to develop interventions with a focus on environmental changes to promote more adaptive social behaviors.
 These interventions are administered very consistently, based on the protocols developed.
 Protocols are then modified based upon accurate quantification of changes in the identified behaviors.

 According to the National Institute of Child Health and Human Development, currently there is no definitive, single treatment for the management of ASD.
 Individuals with ASD have a wide spectrum of behaviors and abilities so that no one approach is equally effective for all, and not all individuals in outcome studies have benefited to the same degree.
 In addition, individuals with ASD may require new and/or multiple episodes of care or modifications to the frequency and duration of existing services.
-These changes are typically based on re- examination due to the severity of the current condition, as well as changes related to growth and development, caregivers, environment, or functional demands.
+These changes are typically based on reexamination due to the severity of the current condition, as well as changes related to growth and development, caregivers, environment, or functional demands.
 The primary goals of management of ASD are to minimize the core features and associated deficits, maximize functional independence and quality of life, and alleviate family distress (Myers et al, 2007).
 Early Intensive Behavioral Interventions (including ABA) have not been as well studied in children with early childhood developmental disorders other than ASD.
 However, considering the significant comorbidity of moderate and severe intellectual disabilities with ASD, it is possible that ABA will be somewhat effective in individuals in this population, even without the diagnosis of ASD.